Arpitakumari12/Event-Finder/README.md

 - **Category Search:**
   Filter events by specific categories such as music, sports, arts, and more.

-## Coming Soon
-- **Offer Notifications:**
-Receive notifications about special offers and promotions for selected events.

 ## How to Run
 Follow these steps to get TicketMasterApp up and running on your local machine